 - We ignored our gut – as we grew we began to fall into “because that’s how you do it” syndrome.
 We began to ignore our instincts and follow the book instead of our gut.
 This undermined the culture we had built.
 Strong leaders listen, read, and gather intel.
 Then, they distill and apply what is appropriate.
 I think I skipped the distill part of the equation in certain areas for a while.

 Every company has work to do in different areas; we’re no different.
-This is an area that I’m looking at reality and focusing my efforts.
-How have you seen a strong and healthy corporate culture successfully fostered?
+This is an area that I’m looking at and focusing my efforts on.
+How have you seen a strong and healthy corporate culture be successfully fostered?
 What lessons did you learn in the process?
 Do you have any words of wisdom to share as we attempt to take Three Pillar to the next level?